Soccer on Fox Sports: UEFA

 Fox replaces ESPN as the new home of the UEFA national tournaments.
 This six-year agreement will including the next two editions of European Championship as well as the UEFA Nations League, UEFA qualifying competitions, and all friendly matches controlled by UEFA.
 FuboTV will stream matches via sublicensing from Fox.
+At least one match per matchday will air on FOX.

 CONCACAF

 Fox exclusively airing most of CONCACAF Clubs and Nations Championship until 2022-2025, including Gold Cup, Champions League, and both Men's and Women's Olympic Qualifying tournament.

 CONMEBOL

 Fox reached a long-term agreement with CONMEBOL for airing their South American men's and women's soccer tournament, highlighted with Copa América and Copa América Femenina also including World Cup and Olympic qualifiers.
-This six-year agreement will kick-off this June with 2021 Copa América.
+This six-year agreement kicked-off in June 2021 with 2021 Copa América.

 Liga MX

 In May 2018, Fox Sports acquired the rights to Tijuana, Monterrey, and Santos home matches.
 These matches started airing across Fox Sports in late July 2018, with the exception of Santos matches which will begin in 2019.
 In July 2022, their coverage was expanded with addition of Juárez home matches.
-Matches are broadcast on FS1, FS2, Fox Deportes, and the Fox Sports regional networks in the Western U.S.
+Matches are broadcast on FS1, FS2, Fox Deportes, and the FanDuel Sports regional networks in the Western U.S.